dancer1325/eclipse.pde/docs/User_Guide.md

 Extensions and Extension Points
 -------------------------------

-A basic rule for building modular software systems is to avoid tight coupling between components.
-If components are tightly integrated, it becomes difficult to assemble the pieces into different configurations or to replace a component with a different implementation without causing a ripple of changes across the system.

-Loose coupling in Eclipse is achieved partially through the mechanism of extensions and extension points.
-The simplest metaphor for describing extensions and extension points is electrical outlets.
-The outlet, or socket, is the extension point; the plug, or light bulb that connects to it, the extension.
-As with electric outlets, extension points come in a wide variety of shapes and sizes, and only the extensions that are designed for that particular extension point will fit.

-When a plug-in wants to allow other plug-ins to extend or customize portions of its functionality, it will declare an extension point.
-The extension point declares a contract, typically a combination of XML markup and Java interfaces, that extensions must conform to.
-Plug-ins that want to connect to that extension point must implement that contract in their extension.
-The key attribute is that the plug-in being extended knows nothing about the plug-in that is connecting to it beyond the scope of that extension point contract.
-This allows plug-ins built by different individuals or companies to interact seamlessly, even without their knowing much about one another.

-The Eclipse Platform has many applications of the extension and extension point concept.
-Some extensions are entirely declarative; that is, they contribute no code at all.
-For example, one extension point provides customized key bindings, and another defines custom file annotations, called markers; neither of these extension points requires any code on behalf of the extension.

-Another category of extension points is for overriding the default behavior of a component.
-For example, the Java development tools include a code formatter but also supply an extension point for third-party code formatters to be plugged in.
-The resources plug-in has an extension point that allows certain plug-ins to replace the implementation of basic file operations, such as moving and deletion.

-Yet another category of extension points is used to group related elements in the user interface.
-For example, extension points for providing views, editors, and wizards to the UI allow the base UI plug-in to group common features, such as putting all import wizards into a single dialog, and to define a consistent way of presenting UI contributions from a wide variety of other plug-ins.
+* Eclipse PDE == modular software systems
+  * requirements
+    * avoid tight coupling BETWEEN components
+      * Reason: 🧠if components are tightly integrated -> DIFFICULT to
+        * assemble the pieces | different configurations or
+        * replace a component -- with a -- different implementation / NOT breaking changes 🧠
+* extensions & extension points
+  * == mechanism / loose coupling
+  * == | electrical outlets
+    * extension point == outlet or socket
+    * extension == plug or light bulb
+  * extension points
+    * WIDE variety
+    * use cases
+      * | plug-in / wants to allow other plug-ins -- can extend or customize -- portions of its functionality
+        * ⚠️WITHOUT knowing NOTHING about that plugin ⚠️
+    * declares a contract /
+      * NORMALLY == XML markup + Java interfaces
+      * extensions -- MUST -- conform to
+        * == if plug-ins want to connect to it -> MUST implement that contract | their extension
+    * types
+      * entirely declarative
+        * == NO code
+        * _Example:_ extension points /
+          * provide customized key bindings
+          * define custom file annotations, called markers
+      * override the default behavior of a component
+        * _Example:_ Java development tools -- supply an -- extension point for third-party code formatters
+      * group related elements | user interface
+        * _Example:_ provide views, editors, and wizards | UI -- enable the base UI plug-in / group common features
+  * extension
+    * designed / EACH particular extension point

 Feature
 -------

+* uses
-A **feature** is used to package a group of plug-ins together into a single installable and updatable unit.
+  * package a group of plug-ins together | 1! installable and updatable unit

-Features have a manifest that provides basic information about the feature and its content.
-Content may include plug-ins, fragments and any other files that are important for the feature.
-A feature can also include other features.
-The delivery format for a feature is a JAR, but each included plug-in will be provided as a separate JAR.
+* 's manifest / provides basic information -- about the --
+  * feature &
+  * its content
+    * == plug-ins + fragments + ANY other files / important for the feature
+* ALSO, -- can include -- OTHER features
+* JAR
+  * == feature's delivery format
+* 👀EACH included plug-in -- provides a -- separate JAR 👀

-Once you have created your plug-ins and fragments you can create a new feature by creating a New Feature Project.
+* if you have created your plug-ins, fragments & you want to create a NEW feature -> create a New Feature Project

-You can also create Feature Patches in PDE.
-A feature patch is developed in the same fashion as a normal feature, but is used to edit an existing feature rather than create a new one.
+* Feature Patches
+  * developed -- as a -- NORMAL feature
+  * uses
+    * edit an EXISTING feature
+      * != create a NEW feature

 Fragment
 --------

+* TODO:
 A **fragment** is used to replace or extend the functionality of an existing plug-in.
 A common use for fragments is to put environment (operating system, architecture, etc.) specific code into fragments.
 Depending on the environment the plug-in is installed in the base plug-in code along with the correct fragment can be installed.
 Fragments are also ideal for shipping features like language or maintenance packs that typically trail the initial products for a few months.

 When a fragment is detected by the platform and its parent plug-in is found, the fragment's libraries, extensions and extension points are "merged" with those of the parent plug-in.